 Our monthly Brooklyn-based screening series highlights documentary films as a way to to expand dialogue around the intersection of human rights and art.
-Born out of a three-way collaboration between Skylight, UnionDocs, and WITNESS, these monthly events aim to strengthen the ties between people interested in human rights in Brooklyn and will consist of, a 10-part series of film screenings followed by a partner-moderated discussion between the filmmaker, movement actors, and the audience.
+Born out of a three-way collaboration between Skylight and UnionDocs, these monthly events aim to strengthen the ties between people interested in human rights in Brooklyn and will consist of, a 10-part series of film screenings followed by a partner-moderated discussion between the filmmaker, movement actors, and the audience.
 During our discussions we debate the conventional framework for human rights and challenge the definition of what constitutes human rights media.

 After an inspiring meeting following the results of the election, we felt it important to keep energy and momentum up around motivating filmmakers, and artists to organize, share resources, and keep the dialogue going about how to respond in our current political moment.

 In the past couple of weeks there has not been much comfort from the incoming transitional news.
 Taking this into account we feel it is more important than ever to look to our list of COLLECTED IDEAS at the first NEXT STEPS NOW for how to move forward.
 We have boiled the list down to a few overarching categories that we will cover at our follow up session along with a team of filmmakers, activists, and local organizations to parse each of these topics: BUBBLE BURSTING, PROTEST & MAKE VISIBLE, CHANGING PERSPECTIVES, SHARE & SUPPORT.

 Our goal with this second session is to harness the energy of our filmmaking community toward political action, to hold each other accountable and motivated to continue these dialogues and work toward productive solutions and projects to strengthen our community goals.

 November 10th, 7.30pm